daarnolducsd/ep5book/docs/04-week4.md

 \text{Life Expectancy}_i = \beta_0 + \beta_1 \cdot \text{Ln(Average Income)}_i + \varepsilon_i
 $$

 The key difference is that we now have **Ln(Average Income)** as our explanatory variable. **Ln()** stands for natural logarithm.
 You have probably seen a graph with one of the variables "logged".
 This can be done for a few reasons.
 First, it can reduce the influence of outliers.
 The natural logarithm is a concave function, which in simple terms, means it shrinks large numbers more than it shrinks small numbers.
-A second reason that you often see logged graphs is that the relationship between two variables Y and X may be nonlinear, but relationship between Y and ln(X) may be linear.
+A second reason that you often see logged graphs is that the relationship between two variables Y and X may be nonlinear, but the relationship between Y and ln(X) may be linear.

 ::: {.rmdnote}

-There are different bases for logarithmic function.
+There are different bases for the logarithmic function.
 We will always use the natural logarithm.
 This is by far the most widely used and interpretable.
-If you ever hear or read "log" in this class, always interpret is as "the natural logarithm".
+If you ever hear or read "log" in this class, always interpret this as "the natural logarithm".

 In Stata, if you want to take the natural logarithm of a variable, you can use either ``log()`` or ``ln()``.
-For example, to create a variable that is equal to natural logarithm of income, you could type either ``gen log_income = log(income)`` or ``gen log_income = ln(income)``
+For example, to create a variable that is equal to the natural logarithm of income, you could type either ``gen log_income = log(income)`` or ``gen log_income = ln(income)``

 :::

 Let's look at how "logging" changes our scatterplot.
-Figure \@ref(fig:scatter3) plots life expectancy agains the natural logarithm of average income.
+Figure \@ref(fig:scatter3) plots life expectancy against the natural logarithm of average income.
 As you can see, the relationship appears more linear now.
 Taking the natural logarithm shrunk the values of income for countries with high incomes more than countries with low incomes.
-The result in this setting is that relationship between life expectancy and log average income appears more linear than the relationship between life expectancy and average income.
+The result in this setting is that the relationship between life expectancy and log average income appears more linear than the relationship between life expectancy and average income.

 <div class="figure" style="text-align: center">
 <img src="images/04_scatter3.png" alt="Life Expectancy vs. Log Average Income Across Countries" width="90%" />
 <p class="caption">(\#fig:scatter3)Life Expectancy vs. Log Average Income Across Countries</p>
 </div>

 So now imagine we find $\hat{\beta_0}=28.69$ and $\hat{\beta_1}=4.72$.
-I again ask what is the predicted life expectancy for a country with average income of \$50k.
+I again ask what is the predicted life expectancy for a country with an average income of \$50k?

 A very common mistake is forgetting to remember exactly what we are modeling.
 We are modeling life expectancy as a function of the natural logarithm of income.
-So to form the correct predicted value, we need to plug in $Ln(50000)$ in to the equation for our best-fit line:
+So to form the correct predicted value, we need to plug in $Ln(50000)$ into the equation for our best-fit line:

 $$
 \text{Predicted Life Expectancy}_i = 28.69 + 4.72 \cdot Ln(50000) = 79.76